zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 2.  **Provide Primitives**: This library's role is to provide low-level, reusable cryptographic primitives and operations (e.g., `CertificateGenerator`).
 It should not contain business logic specific to other domains.
 3.  **Consumed via Interfaces**: Higher-level domains that consume these operations should do so via interfaces defined in their own projects.
 The `Percolator.Application` layer is responsible for implementing those interfaces and calling the primitives in this library.
 4.  **Fail Forward**: Do not add logging for security-sensitive errors.
 The established pattern is to throw an exception (e.g., `CryptographicException`) to ensure failures are handled by the consuming layer.
+5.  **Principle of Verification: Verify Before Acting**: To avoid hallucination, always verify the existence, name, and location of code artifacts (classes, methods, interfaces) using tools like `grep_search` and `list_dir` before attempting to use or modify them.
+Actions must be based on evidence from the codebase, not assumptions from training data.
+    *   **Investigate Errors Systematically**: A build error is a clue, not a conclusion.
+When an error like "type not found" occurs, do not invent the type.
+Instead, use tools to search the existing codebase for the correct type that fulfills the required role.
+    *   **Use Precise, Definition-Oriented Searches**: When searching for a type, search for its definition (e.g., `grep "class MyClass"`), not just its name, to avoid ambiguity.
+    *   **Work from Broad to Specific**: When lost, zoom out.
+First, understand the solution structure by listing projects.
+Then, list files within a project.
+Finally, inspect specific files to understand their contents and dependencies.
+    *   **Never Create Code to Justify a Hallucination**: If an assumption about a class name proves false, the solution is *never* to create an empty file with that name just to make a build pass.
+This compounds the error.
+The correct action is to discard the assumption and find the *actual* class that should be used.

 ## AI Development Guidelines